agerada/AIgarMIC/paper.md

 # Summary

-The measurement of minimum inhibitory concentration (MIC) is a gold standard test for the measurement of antimicrobial susceptibility.
-Although agar dilution is a reference method for MIC testing, the interpretation of agar dilution plates is time-consuming and subjective. `AIgarMIC` is a Python package for automated interpretation of agar dilution experiments.
-Starting with agar plate images, each containing a fixed antimicrobial concentration and multiple strains, `AIgarMIC` processes the images to identify colony growth in each position and generate a 3-dimensional growth matrix.
-The growth matrix is then used to identify the plate at which growth is first inhibited -- corresponding to the minimum inhibitory concentration. `AIgarMIC` can be imported for use in Python scripts, or can be run through a command-line interface.
-Users can customise `AIgarMIC` to their workflow with bespoke models, or use the pre-trained models provided.
+Minimum inhibitory concentration (MIC) is a laboratory test used to estimate  the susceptibility of a microorganism that is retrieved from a patient to an antibiotic.
+The result is used to determine whether it is possible to use that same drug to treat a patient's infection.
+Agar dilution is a reference method for MIC testing.
+However, the interpretation of agar dilution plates is time-consuming and prone to intra- and inter-operational error when read by laboratory personnel. `AIgarMIC` is a Python package for automated interpretation of agar dilution methodology. `AIgarMIC` processes laboratory images to identify bacterial growth on each position on solid agar containing serial two-fold dilutions of an antimicrobial agent and generate a 3-dimensional growth matrix.
+The growth matrix is then used to identify the antimicrobial concentration at which growth is first inhibited -- corresponding to the minimum inhibitory concentration. `AIgarMIC` can be imported for use in Python scripts, or can be run through a command-line interface.
+Users can customise `AIgarMIC` to their workflow with bespoke models, or use the pre-trained models provided. `AIgarMIC` automates the collection of multiple data and minimizes measurement error.

 # Statement of need

-Most microbiology laboratories have a requirement to perform antimicrobial susceptibility testing (AST) using minimum inhibitory concentration.
-Research applications include testing of new antimicrobial agents, while clinical applications include the calculation of resistance rates to understand antimicrobial resistance (AMR) epidemiology.
-While large laboratories may have access to automated systems, many laboratories use manual methods to perform MIC.
-Agar dilution is an appealing method for MIC testing, as it is relatively inexpensive, is regarded as a reference method, and has a high testing throughput.
-However, the implementation of agar dilution is often limited by two factors: the skill required to generate the correct organism inoculum, and the time required to interpret plates and calculate the MIC.
-The latter is also subject to inter-observer variability and human error.
+Antimicrobial susceptibility testing (AST) is required to ensure timely and appropriate antimicrobial therapy worldwide.
+AST is also used to quantify the incidence and prevalence of antimicrobial resistance in hospitals, regions and countries.
+Agar dilution is a standard AST method -- it has the advantage of being relatively inexpensive, and enables high throughput.
+However, the implementation of agar dilution is often limited by two factors: the skill required to generate the correct organism inoculum, and the time required to interpret plates.
+The latter is also subject to intra- and inter-observer error.

 The aim of `AIgarMIC` is to standardise and automate the interpretation of agar dilution plates.
 Typical users of `AIgarMIC` are likely to include:

-* Laboratories who are currently performing agar dilution MIC testing, but who wish to automate and standardise the interpretation of their results,
+* Laboratories that are currently performing agar dilution MIC testing, but wish to automate and standardise the interpretation of their results,
-* Laboratories who have a need for moderate--high throughput MIC testing, but who do not have access to automated systems.
+* Laboratories that have a need for moderate--high throughput MIC testing, but do not have access to other automated assays and systems.

 # Related resources